-Source: Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2001 for Fiscal Year 2000-01; Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2004 for Fiscal Years 2001-02 through 2003-04; Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year 2004-05; and Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2006 for Fiscal Year 2005-06; and Los Angeles Unified School District 2006-07 Final Adopted Budget for Fiscal Year 2006-07.
+Source: Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2004 for Fiscal Years 2001-02 through 2003-04; Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2005 for Fiscal Year 2004-05; and Los Angeles Unified School District Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2006 for Fiscal Year 2005-06; Los Angeles Unified School District 2006-07 Final Adopted Budget for Fiscal Year 2006-07; and Los Angeles Unified School District 2007-08 Final Adopted Budget for Fiscal Year 2007-08.

 The District also participates in the State Public Employees' Retirement System ("CalPERS").
 This defined benefit plan covers classified personnel who work four or more hours per day.
 Benefit provisions are established by State legislation in accordance with the Public Employees' Retirement Law.
-The District's regular employer contribution (including PERS Recapture as described in footnote (2) in Table A-13 below) to CalPERS for Fiscal Year 2005-06 was approximately \$138.2 million.
-The District's budgeted regular employer contribution to CalPERS for Fiscal Year 2006-07 is projected to be at least equal to its contribution for Fiscal Year 2005-06.
+The District's regular employer contribution (including PERS Recapture as described in footnote (2) in Table A-14 below) to CalPERS for Fiscal Year 2005-06 was approximately \$138.2 million.
+The District's budgeted regular employer contribution to CalPERS for Fiscal Year 2006-07 is projected to be equal to \$115.3 million.
 The District's contribution to CalPERS is capped at 13.02% of gross salary expenditures.
-If the District's contribution rate to CalPERS is less than 13.02% of gross salary expenditures for a given year, then the State will reduce the District's revenue limit for that year by the amount of the difference between the District's contribution calculated based on a contribution rate of 13.02% of gross salary expenditures and the District's actual contribution.
+If the District's contribution rate to CalPERS is less than 13.02% of gross salary expenditures for a given year, then the State will reduce the District's revenue limit for that year by the amount of the difference between the District's contribution.
 Moreover, if the required contribution rate is greater than 13.02% for a given year, then the State will provide additional revenue limit to the District for that year by the amount of the difference between the District's actual contribution to CalPERS and the District's contribution calculated based on a contribution rate of 13.02% of gross salary expenditures.